-The prototype is heavily disguised but the general shape is similar to the Cadillac’s XT5, albeit on a smaller scale.
-The C-pillar treatment and design of the lower part of the rear bumper and exhaust tips are also identical to what we see on the XT5.
+The prototype is heavily disguised but the general shape is similar to Cadillac’s XT5, albeit on a smaller scale.
+The C-pillar treatment and design of the lower part of the rear fascia and exhaust tips are also identical to what we see on the XT5.

 The vehicle was first hinted at by Cadillac boss Johan de Nysschen in 2015.
-The Cadillac boss speaking at the 2017 Geneva auto show said sales of the XT4 will also take place in Europe.
+The Cadillac boss, speaking at the 2017 Geneva motor show, said sales of the XT4 will also take place in Europe.
 With General Motors having finally offloaded its struggling European unit Opel, it appears the Old Continent is now fair game for the automaker’s other brands, namely Cadillac.

-Pricing should start slightly above $30K, which is right in line with the competition.
-This will also provide a nice buffer with the XT5 which starts at $40K.
-Further down the track Cadillac will finally add a three-row crossover to its lineup.
+Pricing should start slightly above $30k, which is right in line with the competition.
+This will also provide a nice buffer with the XT5 which starts at $40k.
+Further down the track Cadillac will finally add a 3-row crossover to its lineup.

 Production of the XT4 is expected to take place at GM’s Orion Assembly plant located just outside of Detroit.